--Making contact with hard to reach parents at alternate sites such as ballparks, churches, etc.
+-Making contact with parents at alternative sites such as ballparks, churches, etc.

 Sec.
 1116(a)(2)(E))

 E. Describe how the Local Education Agency will use the findings of such evaluation described in the section above (Sec.
 1116(2)(D)) to design evidence-based strategies for more effective parental involvement, and to revise, if necessary the parent and family engagement policies described in this section.